Discrete Flow-Based Generative Models for Measurement Optimization in Quantum Computing: Conclusion and Discussion

+While GlowNets bypass the pre-training stage in generative models, they still require samples to learn regions with high reward.
+Two main limitations to scaling this class of algorithms are the trajectory length $\tau$ and the cost of evaluating the reward function.
+While our results for \ce{N2} are encouraging despite using fewer samples, further reducing the trajectory length will enable scaling.
+Furthermore, GNNs were a natural fit for the measurement problem due to the construction of the commutativity graph; however, as mentioned earlier in the paper, larger graphs require more message-passing stages, which affects the scalability of this algorithm.
+For a more complex reward function with multiple rewards, strategies such as those in Ref. \cite{chen2024orderpreserving} could be considered.
 Given the structure of the grouping strategy through coloring, the early stages of GFlowNets training are spent learning how to sample valid graphs before converging toward high-reward regions; see Fig.~\ref{fig:CumulativeBest}.
 Introducing a pre-training phase, where the model is ``warmed up'' using circuits generated by heuristic approaches such as RLF, could accelerate this process, an idea analogous to strategies previously proposed for molecular graph generation \cite{pan2024pretraining, pandey2025pretraining}.
 In addition, recent advances in GFlowNets \cite{takase2024gflownetfinetuningdiversecorrect, AugmentedGFlownet, liu2025nablagfn} provide promising directions to strengthen our framework.
-These future developments offer mechanisms for fine-tuning, diversity promotion, and variance reduction, which could enable solutions competitive with covariance-based measurement allocation techniques \cite{Thomson-npj}.
-Leveraging precomputed covariance dictionaries from classically efficient methods may further enhance learning efficiency and reduce the computational overhead associated with reward evaluation.
+These future developments may provide mechanisms for fine-tuning, controlled sampling, and variance reduction.
+Leveraging precomputed covariance dictionaries from classical, efficient methods may further enhance learning efficiency and reduce the computational overhead of reward evaluation.
+Evaluating whether such extensions are competitive with covariance-based measurement allocation \cite{Thomson-npj} techniques remains a topic for future work.